na-na-hi/renget/archive/1-post-OPE.md

 !!!info Always announce when you're making the next thread so we're avoiding doubles.
 Announce it in the middle of page 10.
 !!!Warning Informative notes (OP post #2 - anchor to post #1 / picture must be the schedule if any is released otherwise do as you feel)

-!!!danger Temporary merge announcement
-    If a dedicated /ope/ thread isn't up consider using the merge thread that is being produced for the duration of Nerissa's and Kiara's joint Maldives trip.
-The thread can be accessed by the filter [/KiaRissa/](https://boards.4channel.org/vt/catalog#s=/KiaRissa/).

 **/ope/ - Nerissa Ravencroft General**
 ***
-For the 216th time, what is Ope?! https://www.youtube.com/watch?v=qb_-taYLRfY
+For the 217th time, what is Ope?! https://www.youtube.com/watch?v=qb_-taYLRfY
 Also ENTER the Demon of Sound and Lover of Idols, Nerissa Ravencroft from Hololive EN Advent.

 \>New covers
-Premiere of Yuki no Hana - Nakashima Mika (Thu  01/11 7PM CT | 2AM CET): https://www.youtube.com/watch?v=SPWsptIhKkM
-Advent group cover of BABYMETAL - MEGITSUNE: https://www.youtube.com/watch?v=OffTXFgbn7A
+Cover of Yuki no Hana - Nakashima Mika: https://www.youtube.com/watch?v=SPWsptIhKkM Advent group cover of BABYMETAL - MEGITSUNE: https://www.youtube.com/watch?v=OffTXFgbn7A

 \>New merch